hashlab/use-hash/readme.md

 ## View financial calendar for a company

-There is an entity called "payables" which represents an amount of money to be paid to someone.
-You can list a company's payables in order to have it's financial calendar:
+There is an entity called "payables", which represents an amount of money to be paid to someone.
+You may list a company's payables to obtain its financial calendar (i.e., how much should a company receive and when).
+To do so, you may utilize the request below.

 ```js
 const response = await get(